-When you hear “atomic design” you undoubtedly think of Brad Frost.
-Interestingly, he was not the first person to develop the method or even the terminology:
+When you hear “atomic design,” you probably think of Brad Frost.
+Interestingly, he was not the first person to develop that method of delivering design as components, or even the terminology.

 Brad published his atomic design article in 2013.
-While working at frog I’ve been digging through the archives, and I’ve recently learned that Mark Rolston developed and applied an atomic framework as early as 1998.
+While digging through the archives at frog, I’ve learned that Mark Rolston developed and applied an atomic framework as early as 1998.

-The description of the system found on the Index page, though it’s now 20 years old, embodies every bit the same spirit as the recent design systems movement:
+The description found on the Index page, now 20 years old, embodies every bit the same spirit as the recent design systems movement:

 The Dell Design Center helps Dell employees and creative vendors maintain a single, global online brand for Dell.com.
 By adhering to the design methodology and object guidelines in the Dell Design Center, anyone can create and implement new content without diluting the Dell global online brand.